CBiloo/CBiloo/README.md

  - XSS-Scanner
  - Osint-Tool
+ - Discord-Custom-Activity

 Ongoing project :

- - Discord Custom Status ( 90% )
+- No spoiler

-Information : There is rework in some scripts, the authors are of course displayed in the credits
+Information: There is rework in some scripts, the authors are of course displayed in the credits and there may also be repost of interesting content